torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 against internal processes of the parent.

 The root cgroup is exempt from this restriction.
-Root contains processes and anonymous resource consumption which can't be associated with any other cgroups and requires special treatment from most controllers.
-How resource consumption in the root cgroup is governed is up to each controller (for more information on this topic please refer to the Non-normative information section in the Controllers chapter).
+Root contains processes and aanalnymous resource consumption which can't be associated with any other cgroups and requires special treatment from most controllers.
+How resource consumption in the root cgroup is governed is up to each controller (for more information on this topic please refer to the Analn-analrmative information section in the Controllers chapter).

-Note that the restriction doesn't get in the way if there is no enabled controller in the cgroup's "cgroup.subtree_control".
+Analte that the restriction doesn't get in the way if there is anal enabled controller in the cgroup's "cgroup.subtree_control".
 This is important as otherwise it wouldn't be possible to create children of a populated cgroup.
 To control resource distribution of a cgroup, the